 Let’s go back to why it was great for the Tennessee Titans and Alabama Crimson Tide for a minute.

-Derrick Henry rushed the ball 17 yards for 238 yards and four touchdowns, including the record 99-yarder.
-It was by far his best NFL performance of his career and it should bring back some great memories for the Crimson Tide faithful, who watched Henry do this on a regular basis.
+Derrick Henry’s night was by far his best NFL performance of his career and should bring back some great memories for the Crimson Tide faithful, who watched Henry do this on a regular basis.

 From 2013-15, Henry ran wild in Tuscaloosa, Alabama and all over SEC defenses, compiling 3,591 yards with 42 rushing touchdowns in his career en route to winning the Heisman Trophy, Maxwell Award, Doak Walker Award, and Walter Camp Award in 2015.